 The Tarlton Farmers Market is just one of the home-grown sustainable activities on our plate.
 Whether it’s sorting recyclables at Pedal the Cause or collecting plastic grocery bags at work, our Green Team is always propelling us to be more sustainable.

-We’ve got a sustainability champion who leads the Tarlton Green Team, a committee dedicated to helping us all find ways to be environmentally conscious and responsible at work and at home.
+We’ve got a sustainability champion who leads the Tarlton Green Team and a committee dedicated to helping us all find ways to be environmentally conscious and responsible at work and at home.

 Tarlton has completed more than a dozen LEED projects, including two of the first certified in the city of St. Louis: the Earth & Planetary Sciences Building at Washington University and our own LEED Silver headquarters.
 Since that time, we have continued to build sustainably on every project, whether or not it is registered for third-party certification.